-Plymouth 29 Sep 1812 Sailed from Cawsand Bay for Corunna with troops.
+Plymouth 29 Sep 1812 departed from Cawsand Bay for Corunna with troops.

-Plymouth 3 Nov 1812 Sailed last evening with a small convoy to the eastward.
+Plymouth 3 Nov 1812 departed last evening with a small convoy to the eastward.

-Portsmouth 8 Nov 1812 Sailed with a convoy for Corunna.
+Portsmouth 8 Nov 1812 departed with a convoy for Corunna.

 Tagus 29 Dec 1812 Appointed convoy for England, sail on the 1 Jan.

 Portsmouth 14 Jan 1813 arrived from Lisbon (3rd) with the remains of her convoy, and army officers as passengers.

 14 Sep 1813, Diomede, Capt.
 Fabian, arrived Halifax, with the squadron from the Chesapeake.

 7 Oct 1813, the Diadem and Diomede embarked 1st Bat. of R.M. at Halifax, for Quebec.

 16 Nov 1813, arrived Halifax, the Diomede, Fox and transport Mariner, 16 days from Quebec.

 Portsmouth 2 Jan 1814 departed for the Downs.